MetLife Inc. (MET) upgraded Issued by Wall Street Gurus

-MetLife Inc. (NYSE:MET) went up by 0.23% from its latest closing price compared to the recent 1-year high of $67.68.
-The company’s stock price has collected -0.38% of loss in the last five trading sessions.
-Press Release reported on 07/22/21 that MetLife Investment Management Broadens Investor Access to Public Fixed Income Strategies
+MetLife Inc. (NYSE:MET) went up by 3.18% from its latest closing price compared to the recent 1-year high of $67.68.
+The company’s stock price has collected 5.22% of gains in the last five trading sessions.
+Press Release reported on 08/05/21 that Brighthouse Financial Announces Second Quarter 2021 Results

 Is It Worth Investing in MetLife Inc. (NYSE :MET) Right Now?